blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 When you master those more complex pieces, you can use _those_ to compose bigger and better things, like whole applications.

-This cycle actually continues, almost forever. **Experienced engineers have deeply mastered many, many concepts**, so they are able to form very complex systems without being worried about the details of every small pieces.
+This cycle continues for your entier career. **Experienced engineers have deeply mastered many, many concepts**, so they can form very complex systems without being worried about the details of every small piece.

 > Advanced engineers have a very rich vocabulary of programming concepts at their fingertips.